 With starting a marketing agency that specializes in ad management is X or logo design is Y, you price like Netflix.
 The right client is going to be easy, every once in a while you’ll get a pain in the ass.
 And then the middle of road pricing between the two gives you pricing simplicity.
-At least that’s generally how we set up pricing, that's how a lot of the agencies who we’ve worked with have set up pricing, but then you also want to make sure that you have those floors in it too.
+At least that’s generally how we set up pricing.
+It is how a lot of the agencies who we’ve worked with have set up pricing.
+Then you also want to make sure that you have those floors in it too.

-But all in all, I mean, starting an agency, it’s a lucrative way of generating some solid revenue if you were good online like if you have a skill you do some branding, you do some video editing, you do some video work or design work or copywriting, or ads, ad management, anything.
-And it's also pretty easy to pick up the skills required to start an agency.
+But all in all, I mean, starting an agency, it’s a lucrative way of generating some solid revenue.
+If you were good online like if you have a skill you do some branding.
+You do some video editing, you do some video work or design work or copywriting, or ads, ad management, anything.
+It’s also pretty easy to pick up the skills required to start an agency.
 So it might be a way of starting a side hustle, something that turns into a full-time gig.
 So it’s just keeping in mind.

 Tomorrow we’re talking about software and it’s going to be a long one.
-So I have a guest, Mars is going to be on with me tomorrow, and we're just going to geek out on software, which I am excited about because from wireframing and starting up software offers, that's going to be the goal, is how do you start a software SAAS project?
+I have a guest, Mars is going to be on with me tomorrow.
+We’re just going to geek out on software, which I am excited about because of wireframing and starting up software offers.
+That’s going to be the goal, is how do you start a software SAAS project?
 So it’d be exciting.